spiffe/spiffe.io/content/spire/getting-started-k8s.md

 In the [Create Server Configmap](#create-server-configmap) step: set the the cluster name in the `k8s_sat NodeAttestor` entry to the name you provide in the **agent-configmap.yaml** configuration file.

-If your Kubernetes cluster supports projected service account tokens, consider using the built-in [Projected Service Account Token k8s Node Attestor](/spiffe/spire/blob/master/doc/plugin_server_nodeattestor_k8s_psat.md) for authenticating the SPIRE agent to the server.
+If your Kubernetes cluster supports projected service account tokens, consider using the built-in [Projected Service Account Token k8s Node Attestor](https://github.com/spiffe/spire/blob/master/doc/plugin_server_nodeattestor_k8s_psat.md) for authenticating the SPIRE agent to the server.
 Projected Service Account Tokens are more tightly scoped than regular service account tokens, and thus more secure.

+By default, the SPIRE agent does not verify the identity of the Kubernetes kubelet when requesting metadata for workload attestation.
+For additional security, you may wish to configure the Kubernetes workload attestor to perform this verification on compatible Kubernetes distributions by setting `skip_kubelet_verification` to `true.
+[Read more](https://github.com/spiffe/spire/blob/master/doc/plugin_agent_workloadattestor_k8s.md)